An energy-based uncertainty principle and low-energy state preparation: Discussion

-\item \textbf{Frustrated systems:} Simulations in Section \ref{sec:numericalsim} suggest that the algorithm still moves towards the ground energy in frustrated systems, but takes longer in comparison to systems with low frustration.
+\item \textbf{Highly frustrated systems:} Simulations in Figures \ref{fig:QMCsim} and \ref{fig:MC16qub} suggest that the algorithm still moves towards the low energy in frustrated systems.
+However, the method would likely not succeed in extremely frustrated systems such as the SYK model.
 A key question is to find ways to reduce the frustration in such systems, without changing the ground (or low) energy subspace by much.
 One well known approach is to use circuit-to-Hamiltonian mappings: consider the circuit that checks if the energy is below some $a$ or larger than some $b$, and then apply the Feynman-Kitaev mapping \cite{KitaevShenVyalyi2002, aharonov2002quantumnpsurvey}.
-The blow-up in circuit size is however significant and more efficient circuit-to-Hamiltonian mappings are needed to make this approach useful.

-\item \textbf{Median vs Quartile:} Can we rigorously justify the observed gap between median and the lowest quartile in Subsection \ref{subsec:strongerenergyspread}?
-This gap is necessary to justify Algorithm \ref{alg:alt-min-energymeas}, but new proof techniques that go beyond low-degree moments of the altered Hamiltonians are needed.
+However, this may not suffice for our purposes as it does not preserve the energy gap $b-a$.